How to Apologize: The Right Way to Say You're Sorry

 How To Apologize: The Recipient & The Relationship

-Apologizing effectively requires taking into account the recipient and your relationship with them.
-To do this, you should consider the personality type of the recipient, their values, and the nature of your relationship with them.
+Apologizing effectively requires taking into account the recipient and your relationship.
+Consider the personality type of the recipient, their values, and the nature of your relationship with them.
 This will help determine the format & style of your apology.

 For example, someone who doesn't like confrontation may prefer a written apology over a verbal one.
 Similarly, for older generations, a formal, handwritten apology is likely to be the most respectful and sincere approach.